 Jordan came in as my partner in 2009.
 His wife, Lauren also works here, helping with shipping and Etsy listing.
 She actually came right after their marriage in 2007.

 Around 2010, my nephew, Rob, showed an interest in our business.
 He filmed most of my videos until the last year or so, has helped with shipping and inventory, and still helps out sometimes on Sundays.
 He also likes to help me maintain my shop equipment.
 Fortunately he has learned how NOT to over-fill a micro torch.

 He's GREAT with customer service, as is Jordan.
 Jordan is your go-to guy for shipping, tracking, and any customer issues or questions.

 The smiling girl in the center of the photo is Javiera, or Javi, as we call her.
 She helps with shipping and now makes all the videos.

-We also try to host a workshop in May that lasts a long weekend, and it is held at Das Dutch Haus.
+We host a workshop in May that lasts a long weekend, and it is held at Das Dutch Haus in Columbiana, Ohio.
 Usually we feature assemblage, metal colorization and/or polymer clay.
 We also do sessions on Responsible Repurposing, which is determining what vintage jewelry has worth and should not be made into something else, but sold in order to fund your own jewelry making business.
+Usually there is some polymer clay play, too!
 There is usually room for 35-38 in the workshop.

 You can also join our Facebook groups: